-Western Buddha niche
+Western Buddha niche:

 We have a great hope to address the problems of the rear of the Western Buddha niche which is in a critical situation and needs urgent attention avoiding further destruction.
 In 2013 the MoIC and ICOMOS began to construct the scaffolding in the niche which will give access to for conservation purposes.
-It is now 70 percent complete and will be finished in 2014.
-Also the constructing of container as temporary shelters for the fragments of the Western Buddha was completed during 2011, improving the conditions and conservation environment for the fragments of the sculpture.
+It is still is not completed.
+Also the constructing of container as temporary shelters for the fragments of the Western Buddha was completed during 2011, a port of the mentioned containers had been damaged during spring time of 2015 which re constructed by the help of UNUSCO Kabul office.
+The government of Afghanistan is currently waiting for the commencement of the phase v project for the safeguarding of Bamiyan World Heritage site, which will be funded by the government of Japan.
+Once the project begins, the consolidation work of the Western Buddha niche will start.